PSLmodels/OG-Core/docs/book/content/theory/equilibrium.md

 (SecNSSeqlb)=
-## Stationary Non-steady-State Equilibrium
+## Stationary Non-Steady-State Equilibrium

   In this section, we define the stationary non-steady-state equilibrium of the `OG-Core` model.
 Chapters {ref}`Chap_House` through {ref}`Chap_MarkClr` derive the equations that characterize the equilibrium of the model in their non-stationarized form.
 And chapter {ref}`Chap_Stnrz` derives the stationarized versions of the characterizing equations.
 The steady-state equilibrium definition in Section {ref}`SecEqlbSSdef` defines the long-run equilibrium where the economy settles down after many periods.
 The non-steady-state equilibrium in this section describes the equilibrium in all periods from the current period to the steady-state.
 We will need the steady-state solution from Section {ref}`SecSSeqlb` to solve for the non-steady-state equilibrium transition path.

 (SecEqlbNSSdef)=
-### Stationary Non-steady-State Equilibrium Definition
+### Stationary Non-Steady-State Equilibrium Definition

   We define a stationary non-steady-state equilibrium as the following.